raddaoui/kubernetes_RBAC_QUOTA/docs/resource_quota.md

 - Ask your cluster admin to increase the Quota for this namespace
 - Delete or scale back other Deployments in this namespace

+**Note**: Setting a lower resource quota after creating resources does not rollback the existing resources, it waits for them to be completed and rejects new resources being created which do not follow the resource quota criteria.